ContextLab/storytelling-with-data/slides/modules.md

 ---
 ![bg height:500 opacity:0.1](https://cdn-images-1.medium.com/fit/t/1600/480/1*cyXCE-JcBelTyrK-58w6_Q.png)
 # NumPy: efficiently storing and manipulating data
-- NumPy stands for NUMerical PYthon.
-It's the building block of nearly every data science analysis in Python.
+- NumPy stands for NUMerical PYthon.  **It's the foundation of nearly every data science tool and analysis in Python.**
 - Introduces a new type of object called an `array` (plus some others).
 These objects store *n*-dimensional tables of numbers (i.e., vectors, matrices, and tensors).
 - Also introduces a bunch of functions for efficiently working with `array` objects, and with lots of other useful linear algebra and calculus functions, random number generators, etc.
-- Allows for very efficient data storage and manipulation.
+- Official tutorials and documentation may be found [here](https://numpy.org/doc/stable/user/quickstart.html).

 ---
 ![bg height:500 opacity:0.1](https://cdn-images-1.medium.com/fit/t/1600/480/1*cyXCE-JcBelTyrK-58w6_Q.png)
 # NumPy: basic usage
+- Open up a scratch notebook in Colaboratory and follow along!
 ```python
 import numpy as np